icon

 City Clerk Education and Training

-In most cases, employers do not request that candidates for a city clerk position hold more than a high school diploma or equivalent.
+In most cases, employers do not request that candidates for a city hold more than a high school diploma or equivalent.
 Taking business, public administration, or political science coursework can be helpful.
 City clerks typically get on-the-job training to learn about government policies, regulations, and programs; this training could take several months to complete.

 City Clerk Salary and Outlook